 If you enjoy making super high quality cocktails, creating interesting flavor combinations, infusing alcohols, making bitters etc.. the craft cocktail scene is the place for you.
 Go to the bars where craft cocktails are number 1 & network.
 The Keefer Bar, The Diamond, Boneta, Chambar, Market, Uva, The Union & George to name a few.
 Follow https://twitter.com/CanBartenders on Twitter, subscribe to Jeffrey Morgenthaler’s blog, attend cocktail competitions like https://www.facebook.com/enjoymadewithlove go to the Hopscotch festival in the fall

 If wine / fine dining are your thing, get out into Vancouvers wine world.
 Attend 1 day seminars, maybe just start working towards your WSET / sommelier certification 1 night a week.
 Go to wineries.
-The Okanagan is packed with wineries you can tour and also taste wine.
-If you cant get out of town, head to Township 7 in Langley, or Vancouver Urban winery.
+Check out the Okanagan.
+Tour and also taste wine.
+If you can’t get out of town, head to Township 7 in Langley, or Vancouver Urban winery.
 Go to tastings at Legacy Liquor Store, or Everything Wine.
 Follow them on twitter and get down to those tastings!
 If your passionate about wine, dive into the wine world, network, and get down to some restaurants where wine is the focus & apply!

 If flair bartending intrigues you, then get yourself to a flair bartending seminar!
 Fine Art offers a 1 day seminar about once a month, so come on out, we hope to see you.
 Then start practicing… a lot!
 Then get out into the flair scene.
 Check out other flair bartenders on youtube, post your own video on youtube.
 Connect with other flair bartenders, post on flair bartending pages in Vancouver that your looking to meet up & do some practicing on the beach.
 Sounds kind of dorky to put yourself out there, but its how you get ahead.
 Let us know at the school office if you are getting good at flair, because we get specific calls looking for flair bartenders occasionally, and if we don’t know your out there, we cant send you to those jobs.
 And keep practicing, there is no substitute.

 If nightclubs are your thing, then start networking with nightclub staff when you are out partying.
-Preferably earlier on in the evening, when they are not so busy & before you get super drunk.
-Again, be humble.
-Not everyone is going to want to tell you all the secrets of how to get hired at the bar they work at, but opportunities come from networking, so keep at it.
-If your serious about ending up bartending in a nightclub specifically, besides getting fast behind the bar, and knowing every shooter in town, a big thing you want to focus on is building your contact list.
-When I was running a nightclub, and I needed to hire 1 bartender, and I was choosing between several candidates, I would usually hire the bartender I thought could bring in the most customers.
+Preferably earlier on in the evening, when they are not so busy.
+Not everyone is going to tell you the secrets of how to get hired at the bar they work at.
+Opportunities come from networking, so keep at it.
+If you are serious about ending up bartending in a nightclub specifically, focus on building your contact list.
+Managers hire the bartender that can bring in the most customers.
 Even if a candidate was slightly less experienced, if they had 1000 friends on facebook, they were hired.
-Nightclubs are always struggling to bring in customers.
 During weeknights, and early on the weekend nights, most clubs struggle to fill the room. so just a tip if your looking to work in a club, build that contact list.
 Twitter, Facebook, BBM, whatever, just bring people in the door.

 Example of a students progression from Fine Art Bartending School to a dream job & world travel.